Last updated on October 26th, 2023 at 16:41

 How Do You Froth Cold Coconut Milk?

 You can also froth it using a French press.
-Fill your French press 1/3 full with coconut milk and pump the plunger to aerate the coconut milk until it froths.
+Fill your French press 1/3 full of coconut milk and pump the plunger to aerate the coconut milk until it froths.

 Can You Make Froth With Coconut Milk?